 You would then be able to use that credit to reduce your state tax bill by $1,000.
 If your tax bill is less than your solar tax credit, you can carry over the remainder for up to five consecutive years.

 It’s worth underscoring again that this is a tax credit, which means that you need to wait until tax time to get your money back.
 Between the federal and the Arizona solar tax credits, you’re looking at fronting the full cost of the system and waiting until April rolls around so that you can get a pretty big chunk of money back.

 Considering the large size of the incentives, it’s worth even getting a small loan (such as with a HELOC) if necessary to tide you over for the year or less until you get your rebate check.

-The tax credit isn’t just for photovoltaics, but any device used to “collect and transfer solar generated energy”.
-That’s a really broad definition, which means that the following types of devices are included:
+It’s worth noting that this tax credit isn’t just for photovoltaics, but any device used to “collect and transfer solar generated energy”.
+Here’s the detailed description from the Arizona Form 310:

 There are a few requirements to be eligible for this credit:

 By the way, if you use The Solar Nerd to find your solar contractors, we’ll make sure to connect you with qualified local installers who meet these criteria.

 You can claim the credit on Form 310.
 The form is just one page, and the instructions contain details about how to claim it.